Ā

-Ā, lowercase ā, is a grapheme, a Latin A with a macron, used in several orthographies. Ā is used to denote a long A. Examples are the Baltic languages (e.g. Latvian), Polynesian languages, some romanizations of Japanese, Persian, Pashto, Assyrian Neo-Aramaic (which represents a long A sound) and Arabic, and some Latin texts (especially for learners).
+Ā, lowercase ā ("A with macron"), is a grapheme, a Latin A with a macron, used in several orthographies. Ā is used to denote a long A. Examples are the Baltic languages (e.g. Latvian), Polynesian languages, including Māori and Moriori, some romanizations of Japanese, Persian, Pashto, Aten (which represents a long A sound), Arabic, Hebrew, and some Latin texts (especially for learners).
 In Romanised Mandarin Chinese (pinyin) it is used to represent A spoken with a level high tone (first tone).
 It is used in some orthography-based transcriptions of English to represent the diphthong /eɪ/ (see Vowel length).

 In the International Alphabet of Sanskrit Transliteration, Ā represents the open back unrounded vowel "आ", not to be confused with the similar Devanagari character for the mid central vowel, अ.

-In languages other than Sanskrit, Ā is sorted with other A's and is not considered a separate letter.
+In languages other than Sanskrit and related South Asian languages, Ā is sorted with other A's and is not considered a separate letter.
 The macron is only considered when sorting words that are otherwise identical.
 For example, in Māori, tāu (meaning your) comes after tau (meaning year), but before taumata (hill).